World Bank report: How can Mauritius tourism become sustainable?

 The World Bank report warns of a decline in tourism revenue in Mauritius of up to 11%.
 In your opinion, has this scenario already been taken into account in the current investment plans of tourism companies on the island?

 Philippe Espitalier-Noël: The warning should be taken seriously.
-An 11% decline in tourism revenue by 2050 under a business-as-usual scenario is a direct signal that the model on which Mauritian tourism has grown for decades must adapt faster.
+An 11% drop in tourism revenue by 2050 in a business-as-usual scenario is a direct signal that the model on which Mauritian tourism has grown for decades needs to adapt more quickly.

-Awareness is stronger today than it was a few years ago.
-The harder question is whether that awareness is shaping real investment choices.
-My honest assessment is that across the sector, progress is uneven.
-Many operators now recognise the risk.
-Very few have translated that recognition into capital allocation, product design and infrastructure choices.
+Awareness of this is stronger today than it was a few years ago.
+The more difficult question is whether this awareness is actually influencing investment decisions.
+My honest assessment is that progress is uneven across the industry.
+Many operators now recognize the risk.
+Very few have translated this awareness into capital allocation, product design and infrastructure decisions.

 How would you describe the general awareness of the potential economic risks of climate change within the tourism industry on the island, but also among important customers from abroad?

-International customers are changing too, but perhaps not as fast as we sometimes assume.
-Many premium travellers now ask tougher questions about environmental performance, local sourcing and carbon impact.
-But the proportion prepared to pay a surcharge remains so thin.
-That is where our responsibility comes in.
-We need to make that link visible through facts, through action and through consistency.
+International customers are also changing, although perhaps not as quickly as we sometimes assume.
+Many premium travelers are now asking more critical questions about environmental footprint, local sourcing and CO₂ impact.
+But the proportion of those who are willing to pay a premium is still very low.
+This is where our responsibility comes into play.
+We need to make this connection visible

 To what extent is Mauritius – and the tourism industry in particular – already working on resilience, or would you say that in many cases these are more cosmetic sustainability projects?

-At the same time, sustainability has become a popular label.
-In some cases, that label is ahead of the substance.
-The sector has to be honest about that.
-The CCDR’s call for $5.6 billion in additional investment over the next 25 years makes clear that the numbers are significant.
-Resilience starts when operations, infrastructure, and development choices are designed for the shocks we know are coming.
-Anything less remains incomplete.
+At the same time, sustainability has become a popular buzzword.
+The industry needs to be honest about this.
+The CCDR’s call for an additional 5.6 billion dollars of investment over the next 25 years makes it clear that the sums involved are considerable.
+Resilience starts where operations, infrastructure and development decisions are designed for the shocks we know are coming.
+Everything else remains incomplete.

 By 2050, the coastline could recede by up to 50 meters.
 Many hotels live from their proximity to the beach.
 To what extent are there already plans for a controlled retreat inland?

-Managed retreat is complex.
-It involves not just private operators but government, communities, and the legal frameworks around coastal development.
-What Mauritius needs is integrated, holistic coastal management, balancing environmental protection, economic interests, and community resilience.
-Technological solutions have a role, but fortification alone is not the answer.
+A controlled withdrawal is complex.
+It involves not only private operators, but also the government, communities and the legal framework for coastal development.
+What Mauritius needs is integrated, holistic coastal management that balances environmental protection, economic interests and community resilience.
+Technological solutions have a role to play, but fortification measures alone are not the answer.

-The CCDR’s recommendation to diversify tourism inland points in the right direction.
-The stronger the destination becomes inland, culturally and experientially, the less dependent it is on a single coastal promise.
-That is one reason why the Bel Ombre model matters.
-It builds value around nature, heritage, culture, agriculture and golf, not only around the beach.
+The CCDR’s recommendation to diversify inland tourism points in the right direction.
+The more the inland destination develops in terms of culture and experiences, the less it is dependent on a single coastal promise.
+This is one reason why the Bel Ombre model is important.
+It creates value around nature, heritage, culture, agriculture and golf, not just around the beach theme.

 According to the World Bank report, 61% of rainfall in Mauritius is lost before it reaches the consumer.
 Vacation resorts consume enormous amounts of water.
 Can the water problem be solved and tourism maintained without the local population suffering from water shortages?

-What is required is a reformed national approach: better water capture and storage, updated pricing mechanisms that create genuine conservation incentives, and serious investment in distribution infrastructure.
+Philippe Espitalier-Noël: Yes, but only if water is treated as a shared national priority and managed accordingly.
+As only 8% of precipitation is currently captured, there is considerable scope for action here.
+What is needed is a reformed national approach: better water harvesting and storage, updated pricing mechanisms that create real incentives to save, and serious investment in distribution infrastructure.

 The 25% decline in fishing potential has an impact on local supply and the culinary offer for tourists.
 Should the tourism sector be much more committed to marine protected areas?

-Philippe Espitalier-Noël: Yes.
-The sector should speak more clearly and act more firmly on this issue.
-Marine ecosystems are not peripheral to the tourism product in Mauritius.
-When fish stocks decline, reefs deteriorate and lagoons weaken, the impact goes well beyond biodiversity.
-It affects communities, food culture, and the quality of the visitor experience.
+Philippe Espitalier-Noël: Yes, the sector should speak out more clearly and act more decisively on this issue.
+Marine ecosystems are not secondary to the tourism offer in Mauritius.
+When fish stocks decline, reefs deteriorate and lagoons are weakened, the impact goes far beyond biodiversity.
+They affect communities, food culture and the quality of the visitor experience.

-At ER Group, we have worked with Reef Conservation since 2015, supporting coral restoration, marine science and awareness with our Marine Conservation Centre, lagoon protection through non-motorised areas and seagrass work.
-Those efforts reflect a simple view: if the ecosystem degrades, the destination loses substance.
+At ER Group, we have been working with Reef Conservation since 2015, supporting coral restoration, marine research and awareness, and lagoon protection through motor-free zones and seagrass projects through our Marine Conservation Centre.
+These efforts reflect a simple realization: if the ecosystem deteriorates, the destination loses substance.

-On marine protected areas: the sector should be a vocal advocate, not a reluctant acceptor.
-Restrictions on certain activities in certain zones, done well, create the conditions for abundance.
-Guests who understand this are not disappointed by a no-fishing or non motorised boats zone.
-They are reassured that the experience they came for will still exist when they return.
+As for marine protected areas, the industry should be vocal about them, not reluctant to accept them.
+If restrictions on certain activities in certain zones are created and implemented well, it creates the conditions for wealth.
+Guests who understand this are not disappointed by a zone where fishing is prohibited or motorized boats are not allowed.
+They have the certainty that the experience they came for will still be there when they return.
 The tourism sector has historically been passive on this issue.
-That needs to change with a holistic approach that can look at the broarder medium- to long-term interests of the island.
+This needs to change, through a holistic approach that looks at the wider medium to long-term interests of the island.

 Tourism in Mauritius thrives on the illusion of an untouched paradise.
 Do you risk fewer guests in the short term if you demand honesty with regard to storm risk and erosion, or is this transparency the only chance for long-term trust?

-Philippe Espitalier-Noël: Transparency is the only serious path.
-Today’s travellers, particularly at the premium end, are informed, connected.
+Philippe Espitalier-Noël: Transparency is the only way to be taken seriously.
+Today’s travelers, especially in the premium segment, are informed and connected.
 They read the IPCC reports.
 They notice when a beach is narrower than it looked in the brochure.
-What damages trust is not the truth.
-It is denial.
-When transparency is supported by visible action, it can strengthen the relationship with guests.
-It shows seriousness, stewardship and respect.
+What damages trust is not the truth, it is denial.
+When transparency is backed up by visible measures, it can strengthen the relationship with guests.
+It shows seriousness, responsibility and respect.

-The harder version of this question is whether the industry can have an honest conversation about which parts of the coast may not look the same in twenty years, and what that means for adaptation measures and development decisions today.
-That conversation involves government, banks, insurers, communities.
-But it is the necessary one as the alternative is to keep marketing an asset that is quietly being depleted.
-I am convinced that a more virtuous approach, yet inclusive approach, can be implemented in Mauritius.
+The more difficult question is whether the industry can have an honest conversation about which parts of the coast may not look the same in twenty years’ time and what that means for adaptation measures and development decisions today.
+This conversation involves governments, banks, insurers and communities.
+But it is necessary, because the alternative would be to continue to promote an asset that is being quietly depleted.
+I am convinced that a value-driven yet inclusive approach can be implemented in Mauritius.

 If airfares rise due to carbon taxes and local costs for climate adaptation explode, will tourism in Mauritius become an exclusive product for the top 0.1% in order to remain profitable?

-A destination that has genuinely invested in its ecosystems, diversified its offer beyond sea and sand, and maintained a meaningful connection between visitor spending and community wellbeing can command and sustain a premium .
-The CCDR’s recommendation to move toward higher-value sustainable tourism models is coherent precisely for this reason.
+Philippe Espitalier-Noël: Economic developments are indeed moving in this direction.
+Mauritius is already positioning itself in the premium segment, and there is a vision of the future in which the island serves fewer visitors at significantly higher prices.
+A destination that truly invests in its ecosystems, diversifies its offer beyond sea and sand and has maintained a meaningful link between visitor spend and community wellbeing can enforce and sustain a premium price.
+The CCDR’s recommendation to move to higher value, sustainable tourism models is conclusive for this very reason.

-Mauritius has already demonstrated what this looks like in practice.
-La Réserve Golf Links, recently ranked 28th in Golfweek’s prestigious international ranking, is one of the best examples we have.
-A course of that calibre, on a small island in the Indian Ocean, is not just a tourism asset.
-It is proof that Mauritius can lead by example, attract world-class talent and competition, and position itself as a regional hub for the expertise and capital flows that sustainable, high-value tourism requires.
+Mauritius has already shown what this looks like in practice.
+La Réserve Golf Links, which was recently ranked 28th in Golfweek’s prestigious international ranking, is one of the best examples.
+A golf course of this caliber on a small island in the Indian Ocean is not just a tourist asset.

-What I would push back against is the idea that this is solely a tourism industry problem.
-Aviation emissions, carbon pricing, the economics of long-haul travel are global policy questions that Mauritius, contributing 0.01% of global emissions, cannot resolve on its own.
-What we can do is build a product so compelling, so genuinely differentiated by quality and environmental integrity, that the premium is justified.
+What I reject, however, is the idea that this is solely a problem for the tourism industry.
+Aviation emissions, carbon pricing and the economics of long-haul travel are global policy issues that Mauritius, which accounts for 0.01% of global emissions, cannot solve alone.
+What we can do is develop a product that is so compelling, so clearly differentiated in quality and environmental integrity, that the premium is justified.

 Over the last 20 years, a large number of new hotels and resorts have been built on the island.
 Given the strain on resources, should many new projects be rigorously abandoned?